 When a Beau Goes in

-Despite successes during their lives, neither Gavin Ewart or George MacDonald are quite as famous today as their illustrious friends and contemporaries.
-Their former fame seems to be fading into history…
+Despite successes during their lives, neither Gavin Ewart nor George MacDonald are as famous today as their illustrious friends and contemporaries.
+Their former fame seems to be short-lived, and fading into history…

 Short, shorter, and shortest?